mialkin/docs/csharp/concurrency/collections.md

 Immutable collections are new, but they should be considered for new development unless you _need_ a mutable instance.

-> Immutable collections are in the `System.Collections.Immutable` NuGet package.
+> Immutable collections are in the `System.Collections.Immutable` namespace.

 There are several important design philosophies that are true for _all_ immutable collections: